l3qua/OpenCore-Install-Guide/config.plist/security.md

 * Big Sur and Above (11.0+): The recommended value is `Default`.
   * After macOS 14.4, you have to set SecureBootModel to `Disabled` in order to update/install macOS, or it will cause bootloop.
-  * After updating, remember to set it back to `Default` or other values, as not setting it back comes with some security risk.
+  * After updating/installing, remember to set it back to `Default` or other values, as not setting it back comes with some security risk.
 * High Sierra-Catalina (10.13-10.15):
   * If your model is not listed below, set to `Disabled`.
   * If running NVIDIA Web Drivers, set to `Disabled`.